The World In Play: Chapter 6: Consequences

 "Stay out of trouble," Nancy said as Ann opened the outer door.
 Ann glanced back at her lawyer and smiled, but said nothing.
 Nancy sighed.

 Ann finished her midnight patrol.
 It had been exceptionally dull, even for a routine task.
 Now, she needed a place to think, a place where she wasn't likely to be interrupted.
 She ported to a rock near the top of Mount Tamalpais and listened.
 No wandering humans.
-Good.
+"Empty mountain, no one to be seen".
 She stretched out flat and looked up at the stars.

 Tamalpais stuck up above the local fog.
 Here, the sky was clear and the temperature twenty degrees lower than sea level.
 It was nearly equinox; already the autumn stars were higher in the sky.
 There was Pegasus, with the tip of Pisces just to the south, and over there, Aquarius.